Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: Preliminaries

+In the case where $F$ is $p$-adic, and in order to make uniform statements, we will endow some vector spaces with their finest locally convex topology.
+More precisely, if $V$ is a $\C$-vector space then the {\em finest locally convex topology} on $V$ is the topology associated to the family of {\em all} seminorms on $V$.
+This definition makes clear that this topology has the following universal property: it is the unique structure of LCTVS on $V$ such that for every other LCTVS $W$ any linear mapping $V\to W$ is continuous.
+Alternatively, this topology can also be described as the locally convex inductive limit of the natural topologies on the finite dimensional subspaces of $V$.
+In particular, if $V$ has countable dimension (the only case we will encounter in this paper), then this turns $V$ into a LF space.
+Let us also emphasize that the finest locally convex topology is different from the discrete topology (for which the multiplication map $\C\times V\to V$ isn't continuous).

-Let $V$ and $W$ be topological vector spaces.
+Let $V$ and $W$ be LCTVS.
 We denote by $V\ctens W$ the completed projective tensor product of $V$ and $W$ (see \cite[Chapter 43]{Tr}).
-It is a complete topological vector space containing $V\otimes W$ as a dense subspace and satisfying the following universal property (\cite[Proposition 43.4]{Tr}): for every complete topological vector space $U$, restriction to $V\otimes W$ induces an (algebraic) isomorphism
+It is a complete LCTVS containing $V\otimes W$ as a dense subspace and satisfying the following universal property \cite[Proposition 43.4]{Tr}: for every complete LCTVS $U$, restriction to $V\otimes W$ induces an (algebraic) isomorphism